Samdney/Samdney.github.io-source/content/blog/catcharXivpapers.md

 favorite papers, now.

 In the following, I wrote a simple script to fetch all pdf-files based on the mailing list.
-You can also find it on [https://github.com/Samdney](https://github.com/Samdney/scripts/blob/master/arXivPdfs.sh){target="_blank"}.
+You can also find it on <a href="https://github.com/Samdney/scripts/blob/master/arXivPdfs/arXivPdfs.sh" target="_blank">https://github.com/Samdney</a>.

 ```
 #!/bin/sh